My Favorite Chinese Myths

 In the beginning, the universe was a black egg where heaven and earth were mixed together, and in this egg was contained Pangu.
 He felt suffocated, so he cracked the egg with a broadax, and the light, clear part of the egg floated up to form Heaven while the cold, heavy part stayed down and formed Earth.
 Pangu stood in the middle, and he and the egg's two parts grew and grew until he was nine million li in height.

-When Pangu died, his breath became the wind and clouds, his voice the rolling thunder, and his eyes the sun and the moon.
+When Pangu died, Chinese myths say that his breath became the wind and clouds, his voice the rolling thunder, and his eyes the sun and the moon.
 His hair and beard became the stars in the sky, the flowers and trees from his skin, the marrow in his bones became jade and pearls, and his sweat the good rain that nurtured the Earth.

 One day Pangu slipped away and went to King Fang's court.
 King Fang was happy to see that he had deserted King Gao Xin, and welcomed him with a banquet.
 However, that night, Pangu sneaked into the king's chambers and bit off his head, returning back to King Gao Xin with it.